dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

     USER_FRACTION = 0.2

-#### Promote from Alpha to Beta
+#### Promote from Alpha to Production

-Promote a current alpha to beta
+Promote a current alpha to production

-    ./gradlew googlePlayPromoteFromAlphaToBeta
+    ./gradlew googlePlayPromoteFromAlphaToProduction

 #### Promote from Beta to Rollout